Koumasa: Digital survey and functional zoning

-Burial Architecture
+Burial architecture

-Tholos Tomb Construction
+Tholos tomb construction

 The burial architecture at Koumasa is dominated by large circular tholos tombs constructed during the Prepalatial Minoan period.
 These tombs are built from locally sourced limestone, employing dry-stone construction techniques without the use of mortar.
 The stability of the tombs relies on the precise stacking of irregularly shaped stones, with the weight of the stones securing the structure.
 The walls consist of large limestone blocks, placed with skill to form the characteristic circular layout, while entrances are framed by long horizontal lintel stones, spanning the openings.
 Some tholos tombs, such as Tholos B, exhibit a double-walled construction, where a second outer wall encases the primary chamber, potentially for added stability or symbolic reasons.

 Within the precinct area, a 2017 microarchaeological study identified traces of lime plaster and pigmented surfaces applied to architectural elements.
 The lime plaster was produced through the calcination of limestone, generating quicklime, which was then slaked with water and applied to walls and floors.
 The plaster surfaces typically exhibited a light color, creating a reflective background for painted decoration.
 Under microscopic examination, the diffuse and irregular boundaries between the pigment and the plaster substrate indicated the use of both al fresco (on wet plaster) and fresco secco (on dry plaster) painting techniques.
 These decorative treatments were identified in multiple architectural spaces, including corridors and annexes, suggesting that not only the burial chambers but also auxiliary areas were adorned with painted finishes.